+KPMG

 Planet

 Prosperity

 Driving a responsible tax practice

 Our leadership in responsible tax is demonstrated in how we conduct ourselves, deliver our services to clients, and arrange the tax affairs of KPMG and each of its Partners.
 See the Canadian principles for a responsible tax practice.

 We're committed to acting lawfully and with integrity, providing high-quality advice, building mutually trusting relations with tax authorities, and enhancing the Canadian tax system through strong industry collaboration.
-In all aspects of our behavior and work, we continue to uphold our commitment to compliance with all relevant professional, legal and regulatory requirements.
+All aspects of our behaviour and work will remain fully compliant with all relevant professional, legal and regulatory requirements.
 This is consistent with our values and Global Code of Conduct.